 If $A$ is a matrix, the \emph{primal graph} of $A$ is the graph whose vertices are columns of $A$ and two vertices are adjacent if there exists a row having non-zero elements in the two columns associated with the vertices; the \emph{dual graph} of $A$ is the graph whose vertices are rows of $A$ and two vertices are adjacent if there exists a column having non-zero elements in the two associated rows; the \emph{incidence graph} of $A$ is the bipartite graph with one part formed by rows of $A$ and the other part by columns of $A$ and two vertices are adjacent if the entry in the associated row and in the associated column is non-zero.
+See Figure~\ref{fig:matrix} for an example.
 The \emph{primal tree-depth} of $A$, denoted by $\td_P(A)$, is the tree-depth of the primal graph of $A$, the \emph{dual tree-depth} of $A$, denoted by $\td_D(A)$, is the tree-depth of the dual graph of $A$, and the \emph{incidence tree-depth} of $A$, denoted by $\td_I(A)$, is the tree-depth of the incidence graph of $A$.
-Finally, $\td_P^*(A)$ is the smallest primal tree-depth of a matrix equivalent to $A$, $\td_D^*(A)$ is the smallest dual tree-depth of a matrix equivalent to $A$, and $\td_I^*(A)$ is the smallest incidence tree-depth of a matrix equivalent to $A$.
+Finally, $\td_P^*(A)$ is the smallest primal tree-depth of a matrix row-equivalent to $A$, $\td_D^*(A)$ is the smallest dual tree-depth of a matrix row-equivalent to $A$, and $\td_I^*(A)$ is the smallest incidence tree-depth of a matrix row-equivalent to $A$.